15 Examples of Personification in Everyday Speech, Literature, and Culture

 Personification in Pop Culture

 Personification also shows up in pop culture.
-From advertisements to cartoons, you will find this literary device in many of the items you view on the television.
+From advertisements to cartoons, you will find this literary device in many of the items you view on television.
 Here are some examples:

-13. “Be Our Guest” from Beauty and the Beast
+21. “Be Our Guest” from Beauty and the Beast

-14. The Geico Gecko
+22. The Geico Gecko

 Geico, a car insurance company, has a fun little green mascot, the Geico Gecko.
 This little guy walks on his hind legs and talks in a unique accent.
-He is an example of anthropomorphism, which is an exaggerated form of personification.
+He is an example of anthropomorphism, an exaggerated form of personification.
+Anthropomorphism gives an animal or inanimate object full personhood.
+The creature can walk, talk and think.

-15. Inside Out
+23. Inside Out

 The movie Inside Out personifies human emotions by giving them actual human faces and motivations.
-This movie sheds some light on how our emotions control us and giving them human traits makes them easier to understand.
+This movie sheds some light on how our emotions control us, and giving them human traits makes them easier to understand.

 A Final Word on Examples of Personification